• Skip to main content

 It is giving up something of value for a concession.

-It may involve third party interventions as well as total group negotiating.
+It may involve third-party interventions as well as total group negotiating.

-Compromising means agreeing so as to agreeable.
+Compromising means agreeing so as to be agreeable.
 To succeed at compromising, both parties must be willing to give up something.

 What happens when a business does not grow?